 Syphilis is a bacterial STI which if left untreated, can cause serious complications or death.
 There is currently an outbreak in the Perth metropolitan area.
-Have a low threshold in testing for syphilis.
+We recommend having a low threshold in testing for syphilis.

 50% of cases are asymptomatic